Jan. 6 panel subpoenas Trump, shows startling new video

 Thursday’s hearing opened at a mostly empty Capitol complex, with most lawmakers at home campaigning.
 Several people who were among the thousands around the Capitol on Jan.
 6 are now running for congressional office, some with Trump’s backing.
 Police officers who fought the mob filled the hearing room’s front row.

-The House panel warned that the insurrection at the Capitol was not an isolated incident but a warning of the fragility of the nation’s democracy in the post-Trump era.
+The House panel said the insurrection at the Capitol was not an isolated incident but a warning of the fragility of the nation’s democracy in the post-Trump era.

 “None of this is normal,” Cheney said.